 - Print out the game cards (pages 5-20) double-sided or choose just the level(s) that you wish to use with your students.
 Cut apart and laminate if desired.

 - Print out the bunny tokens (page 21) and cut around each bunny along the dotted lines.
 Laminate if desired.

 Students of all levels can learn and review rhythm patterns through this fun bunny-themed game.
 It’s great for working with students at different levels too, since the different levels of cards can be used side-by-side.

 You can download a level 1 of this super fun game totally free by entering your details below.

-Subscribe to the newsletter and get the Hippity Hop Sample
+Subscribe to updates and get the Hippity Hop Sample

 How do you practice rhythm reading in your studio?